Specialty Areas

 I want to help you find joy and meaning despite your chronic illness.
 I can help you decrease the emotional distress associated with your symptoms.
 Allow me to help you navigate your downs and downs and downs and downs.

-Relationship/Couples Therapy
+Relationship Therapy

-High Needs Dog Owners
+High Needs Pet Owners

-Not all pet owners know the isolation and anxiety that it is to love a behaviorally or medically needy animal.
-It’s become popular, especially in Colorado, to bring your beloved dog with you wherever you can and it’s so painful to know that you may never be able to have those experiences with your pet.
-Or that your dog may never play with other dogs, meet strangers without fear, or easily attend vet appointments.
-Being a responsible and loving pet owner ends up taking far more effort and sacrifice than we ever anticipated and can have a significant impact on our own mental health.
-The effort to engage in what we think should be normal, easy activities and often the financial cost can increase depression and anxiety in our day-to-day lives.
+Not all pet owners have the privilege of loving a behaviorally or medically needy animal.
+It’s popular, especially in Colorado, to bring your beloved dog with you wherever you can and it’s painful to know that you may never be able to have those experiences with your dog.
+Or that your pet may never play with other animals, meet people without fear, or easily attend veterinary appointments.
+Being a responsible and loving pet owner can take far more effort and sacrifice than we anticipated and can have a significant impact on our own mental health.
+The effort and cost of caring for a high needs pet can increase depression and anxiety in our day-to-day lives.